We’re finally reaching the final few crafts in our alphabet book! Yay!

 Hand over the Q-Tips and let your child add them to their craft however they’d like.

-When they’re happy with their finished product and you’re waiting for the glue to dry, go ahead and grab the lowercase letter X printable page below to complete before adding them both to your alphabet book!
+When they’re happy with their finished product and you’re waiting for the glue to dry, go ahead and grab the lowercase letter X printable page from the bundle of interactive alphabet pages to complete before adding them both to your alphabet book!